top of page

 Evolving Learning Ecosystems: Exploring how the "People" and "Practice" pillars intersect.
 This talk focuses on how school environments must change to cultivate 21st-century leadership, creativity, and human connection in every student.

-Minister of Education, Science, Culture and Sport of Armenia
+Minister of Education, Science, Culture and Sport (MoESCS) of the Republic of Armenia

 Gor Nazaryan